 Energy harvesting wireless switches and sensors collect and save the tiniest amounts of energy from their environment

 EnOcean’s energy harvesting wireless sensor technology collects energy out of air.
 The energy existing in our environment, for example kinetic motion, pressure, light, differences in temperature, is converted into energy for wireless communication.
-Combining miniaturized energy harvesters and ultra-low power wireless technology creates maintenance-free sensor solutions for use in buildings, smart home and industrial applications as well as for the Internet of Things.
+Combining miniaturized energy harvesters and ultra-low power wireless technology creates maintenance-free sensor solutions for the use in buildings, smart home and industrial applications as well as for the Internet of Things.

 Energy from Motion